kepano/kepano-obsidian/Readme.md

 My personal [Obsidian](https://obsidian.md/) vault structure.
-A bottom-up approach to note-taking and organizing the things I am interested in.
+A bottom-up approach to note-taking and organizing things I am interested in.
 This is not dogma, just my personal approach.
 Hopefully it can serve as inspiration, but do what works for you!

 To learn more about how I use Obsidian, visit my website [stephango.com](https://stephango.com/topics/obsidian/).